Wolf Vostell: Television

 Beginning in 1958 Vostell integrated television sets into his works.
 Pictures, assemblages, installations and sculptures by Wolf Vostell are often designed with TV sets.
 Most of the time the sets are set to normal program.
 Thus Wolf Vostell incorporates topicality and current events into his works.

 Tauromaquia

 From 1976 Vostell travelled regularly between Berlin and Malpartida de Cáceres.
-During this time he created a series of paintings and drawings in his Spanish studio, which show the theme Tauromaquia.
+During this time he created a series of graffiti-inspired paintings and drawings in his Spanish studio, which show the theme Tauromaquia.
 Large-format canvases show bulls, mostly bleeding and torn to shreds.
 He made assemblages in which he combined painted bull heads with light bulbs, car parts or other objects.

 Concrete, lead, and gold

 From the early 1960s on Vostell worked with concrete, which became a kind of distinctive feature of his works.
 He created sculptures, like his car-concrete sculptures.
 He also processed the concrete liquid as a color for his paintings and drawings.
 He also painted with liquid concrete, acrylic paint and charcoal.
 In his paintings and drawings you can see many times drawn concrete blocks.
 Human bodies can often be recognized as angular concrete forms.
 In the 1980s and 1990s he worked with liquid lead.
 He poured liquid lead over his canvases, combining acrylic paint, liquid lead and liquid concrete.
 Wolf Vostell also worked with gold leaf, which he applied directly to the canvas.

 In his concrete car sculptures, such as Ruhender Verkehr/Stationary Traffic (1969) and Concrete Traffic (1970), Vostell foregrounded these art objects' relationship to the everyday.
 For Vostell, it was important that these concrete car sculptures be placed an urban setting among other, operational cars.
 Vostell spoke about de-familiarization provoked by unusual modes of encountering everyday objects: "I show that there are different realities...I take the TV, the same model that the public has at home, and I defamiliarize it, and this is conceivably shocking...
 The real disturbance is that their well-known objects, their spoon, their lipstick, their status symbols, their cars are used, and therein lies the content...
 It is (art)work with familiar objects that causes such disturbances in thinking, in consciousness."